AndyB-WHG/sim-setup-world/README.md

 ### W3C Validator Tools

 [W3C HTML Validator](https://validator.w3.org/) tool used to validate HTML code.
+A number of errors were raised in relation to Table Columns on the 'Find Setups' page, however the same code is used within the 'My Setups' page and does not produce any table errors so has been difficult to resolve thus far.

 [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) tool used to validate CSS style code.
+Code was found to be free of errors.

 [JS Hint](https://jshint.com/) used to verify Javascript coding (is unable to verfiy jQuery sections however).
+Code was found to be free of errors, although there is very little Javascript or jQuery used within this project.

+[Extends Class](https://extendsclass.com/python-tester.html) used to verify Python Code.
+The code was found to be free of errors.

 ## Manual Testing